fopasten/section-11/examples/reports/BLOCK_REPORT_EXAMPLES.md

 - **Example 1** shows a clean, successful block — all criteria met, clear progression
 - **Example 2** shows how the template handles real-world disruption — illness, regression, and the protocol's decision to NOT progress
 - **Polarization by Week** caught the grey zone creep in Example 2 that the block average partially masked
+- **Durability by Week** caught the aerobic efficiency regression in Example 2 before wellness metrics crashed — the aggregate trend is a leading indicator of fatigue
 - **Week-by-week CTL** in Volume Progression tells the trajectory story — Example 2's dip-and-partial-recovery is immediately visible
 - **Phase Progression Check** is the most important section — it makes the coaching decision transparent and auditable
 - **Wellness labels** ("declining — flag" vs "declining — monitor") give actionable context, not just arrows